chizixin-688/FastChemistrySolver-OpenFOAM-10/README.md

 # PLOG reaction

     This chemistry solver supports Plog reaction, for more details about Plog Reaction in OpenFOAM, see

     https://github.com/ZmengXu/PLOGArrheniusReactions
     https://github.com/yuchenzh/plogOF10

     You need to convert the CHEMKIN format to OF format manually or using other utility.
 The following variable needs to be modified.
     1. pressure p
     2. prefactor A
     3. Ea->Ta
     The conversion of A should be careful.
 For reaction with one reactant.
 A is unchanged.
 For reaction with two reactant.
 A=A*1e-3.
 For reaction with three reactant.
 A=A*1e-6

 **CHEMKIN**

-    !Stagni, A. et al. React.
-Chem.
-Eng. doi:10.1039/C9RE00429G(2020).
     HNO=H+NO        .18259e+21  -3.008  47880.0
     PLOG /  0.100   .20121e+20  -3.021  47792.0   /
     PLOG /  1.000   .18259e+21  -3.008  47880.0   /